corsairmarks/combined_silfae_revisited/mod/README.md

     * Fix accidental food usage (side-effect of identifying the species as organic)
     * Add namelist for `HLFXT` and `HLFXTALT` (duplicates of `ART1`)
     * Reweight Ganglion and Drone jobs - *frixigrams should always prefer technician jobs and weight lower than Ganglions for science
+* 1.0.2 More bugfixes
-* 1.0.2 Fix incorrect random name reference
+    * Fix incorrect random name reference
+    * Allow Xechiros to procreate
+    * Ensure correct `graphical_culture`

 ## Source Code